cstml/cstml.github.io/_posts/2020-05-24-Journey-to-dev.md

 try to be as honest as I can with what I  am thinking and steps I am taking, however uncomfortable and *cringy* that makes me feel, in the hope that it will be a more authentic case study of the process.

 ---
+# Day 2
+2020-05-26

+Back to my current job today, so I have less time to write these posts.
+I have used the time after work to write my CV, draft out a cover letter and do some job scouting.
+After reaching out to friends that work or have worked in the tech industry I have looked into potentially joining a Masters degree - still doing some due diligence on that.
+Might consider swapping evening working routine to early morning working.

+### Achieved
+1. Did some research into Regressions at lunch, planning to write an article on linear regression in the upcoming days
+2. Wrote 80% of my CV
+3. Drafted a rough cover letter, explaining my motivations and whatnot

+### Aims
+0. Write the article on Linear Regression
+1. Maintain momentum
+2. Try to sketch out a schedulle to achieve progress in the morning, prior to starting my day job
+3. Do not get discouraged

+---
 # Day 1